MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

-We experimented with logistic regression, decision trees and support vector machines (SVM).
-Table \ref{table:machine learning models result} shows the train and test accuracy for 80\%-20\% train-test split on Kaggle Microsoft Malware Classification Challenge (Big 2015) Dataset.
-We were unable to align instances of the `Lollipop' family by SibeliaZ possibly due to the limitation of computational resources.
-Hence, the family was removed from our analysis.
-We observe that the algorithms show similar performances in terms of accuracy.
-So, we selected logistic regression for future experiments because of its simplicity and interpretability.
-We experimented with the hyper-parameters of logistic regression and found that it gave the best results for `elasticnet’ penalty, C=0.05 (regularization factor), `saga' solver and l1\_ratio=0.5.
+We experimented with logistic regression, decision trees, and support vector machines (SVM).
+Table \ref{table:machine learning models result} shows the test accuracy for 80\%-20\% train-test split on the Kaggle Microsoft Malware Classification Challenge (Big 2015) Dataset.
+We observe that the models show similar performances in terms of accuracy.
+So, we selected \toolname\ (Logistic Regression) for future experiments because of its simplicity and interpretability.
+For hyper-parameters details and results on the train-set, readers can refer to \ref{app_sec:model} and \ref{app_sec:result}.

-\subsection{Comparison with existing approaches}
+\subsection{\textbf{Comparison with Existing Approaches}}

-Next we compare the performance of \toolname\ with that of state of the art approaches, MalConv~\cite{malconv} (a neural network based approach using raw byte sequence), Ahmadi {et al.}~\cite{ahmadi2016novel} (a feautre fusion based approach using byte and assembly files), and M-CNN~\cite{kalash2018malware} (a convolutional neural network (CNN) based approach relying on conversion to images) on the Kaggle Microsoft Malware (Big 2015) dataset.
+Next, we compare the performance of \toolname\ with some of the state-of-the-art approaches that can take raw-byte, MalConv~\citep{malconv} (a deep-learning based approach using raw byte sequence), Feature-Fusion~\citep{ahmadi2016novel} (a feature extraction, selection and fusion based approach using byte and assembly files), and M-CNN~\citep{kalash2018malware} (a CNN based approach relying on conversion to images) on the Kaggle Microsoft Malware (Big 2015) dataset.
 It is worth noting that models with multiclass loss as low as 0.00283 have been reported for this specific dataset.
-However, we compare with MalConv and M-CNN, as they have been successfully applied to many different datasets.
-We compared \toolname\ with Ahmadi {et al.}'s Feature-Fusion method, because to our knowledge, this was the closest to the accuracy of the winning team of the Kaggle competition.

-We also implement a deep learning based approach that classifies malwares using the alignment scores calculated by \toolname.
-The architectures of the deep learning based approach on alignment scores as well as architectures of MalConv and M-CNN are shown in Figure~\ref{fig: architectures}.
+However, we compare with MalConv and M-CNN, as they have been successfully applied to many different datasets, and to our knowledge, the Feature-Fusion method has even better accuracy (multiclass logloss = 0.00128) than the winning team of the Kaggle competition.
+Besides simple ML models, we also implement a deep-learning based model on top of the alignment scores calculated by \toolname, which we refer to as \toolname\ (Deep Learning).
+The architectures of the \toolname\ (Deep Learning), MalConv and M-CNN are shown in Figure~\ref{fig: architectures} (see appendix).